 - Is the firm compatible with HFMA's brand and values statements?

-The process is dependant on market feedback, so it can vary depending on how fast the market participants respond to the survey questions and demonstrations.
+The process is dependent on market feedback, so it can vary depending on how fast the market participants respond to the survey questions and demonstrations.

-All categories of products and services that are used in the healthcare finance workplace are currently under consideration.
+All categories of business solutions that are used in the healthcare finance workplace are currently under consideration.

 There are no application fees to go through a Peer Review study.
 Once a firm successfully passes all the stages of the process a license agreement is entered into that legally allows for the company to use and promote their status with the Peer Review marks and logos.
 The license agreement does have a financial fee, which is paid to HFMA, allowing HFMA to support this program.